-Practical considerations for cadastral surveyors using RTK GPS were presented by [4] and the following benefits of the technology were pointed out:
+Roberts (2005) presented practical considerations for cadastral surveyors using RTK GPS and pointed out the following benefits of the technology:

-- Usefulness in finding existing survey marks. - Positions can be measured in the field in real time and distances derived to compare with plan distances. - Ability to brace a traverse in difficult terrain where traversing techniques would require many setups with short lines to overcome hills or heavy tree cover, potentially improving loop closure accuracy significantly by reducing the number of setups and short lines - Ability to connect to existing survey control over distances considered unfeasible using traversing techniques. - Ability to easily survey irregular natural boundaries.
+- Usefulness in finding existing survey marks. - Positions can be measured in the field in real time and distances derived to compare with plan distances. - Ability to brace a traverse in difficult terrain where traversing techniques would require many setups with short lines to overcome hills or heavy tree cover, potentially improving loop closure accuracy significantly by reducing the number of setups and short lines. - Ability to connect to existing survey control over distances considered unfeasible using traversing techniques. - Ability to easily survey irregular natural boundaries.

-LPMA has since revised the Surveying and Spatial Information Regulation [5] to permit RTK techniques to be used over short distances by cadastral surveyors.
-In order to accommodate the coordinate accuracy achieved by GNSS (i.e. 10~mm + 1~ppm), the acceptable accuracy for distance measurements was redefined to 10~mm + 15~ppm (1σ).
-The growing CORSnet-NSW infrastructure [6]-[7] of permanently operating GNSS reference stations utilises the internet to broadcast correction data which is accessed by users, e.g., via the Next-G mobile phone network.
+LPMA has since revised the Surveying Regulation (Lands, 2006) to permit RTK techniques to be used over short distances by cadastral surveyors.
+In order to accommodate the coordinate accuracy achieved by GNSS (i.e. 10 mm + 1 ppm), the acceptable accuracy for distance measurements was redefined to 10 mm + 15 ppm at a confidence interval of 67% (1 σ).
+The growing CORSnet-NSW infrastructure (Lands, 2009a) utilises the internet to broadcast correction data which is accessed by users, e.g., via the Next-G mobile phone network.
 This is a more reliable communications medium than UHF radio, particularly in metropolitan regions.
 These developments, coupled with the improved usability of modern GNSS equipment, have seen GPS surveying techniques, particularly RTK, being increasingly adopted by cadastral surveyors.

 RTK GPS techniques have also been investigated by LPMA for upgrade of the DCDB to survey accuracy in certain regions.
-A case study in the Penrith area was conducted by [8] to determine the optimal number of control marks required for a given area in order to produce a survey-accurate DCDB.
+Watkins (2007) conducted a case study in the Penrith area to determine the optimal number of control marks required for a given area in order to produce a survey accurate DCDB.

-LPMA is promoting the use of GNSS techniques and has stated that it may decide to update SCIMS with RTK-derived coordinates at an established accuracy (Class C only), if observations to the mark have been made from three independent occupations using at least two separate base stations set on existing established SCIMS marks or surveyed in as part of the primary network [3].
-Since RTK observations produce radiations, careful network design and redundancy are required to achieve an acceptable control survey outcome [2].
+LPMA is promoting the use of GNSS techniques and has stated that it may decide to update SCIMS with RTK-derived coordinates at an established accuracy (Class C only), if observations to the mark have been made from three independent occupations using at least two separate base stations set on existing established SCIMS marks or surveyed in as part of the primary network (Lands, 2007).
+Since RTK observations produce radiations, careful network design and redundancy are required to achieve an acceptable control survey outcome (ICSM, 2007).